chef/chef-web-docs/content/sass/sso.md

 1. Add users who can login using this app.

     * Click on Assignments then Click on Assign and then to assign to people.
-Select users from list to add users on the app.
+Select users from the list to add users to the app.

     IMAGE

-1. Your app will be created click on view SAML setup instruction as shown in below image:
+1. Your app will be created click on view SAML setup instructions as shown below image:

     IMAGE

-1. Your Okta account is setup now.
-You can use config provided by okta to setup SAML on automate.
+1. Your Okta account is set up now.
+You can use the config provided by Okta to set up SAML on automate.

-Multiple options can be selected.

-For use with Azure AD
+Multiple options can be selected for use with Azure AD

 ### Before You Start

-This guide assumes you have the following set up:
+This guide assumes you have the following setup:

 1. Azure AD / Microsoft 365 with Azure AD access